t1pen/MeXEE402_Midterms_StephenGabrielAlojado_JairusSunga/README.md

 - This is where we visualize our dataset and observe the correlation of our variables using Data Visualization Techniques

 #### Visualizing Categorical Data
+- This is the count plot for the `Order_Accuracy`.

   ![image](https://github.com/user-attachments/assets/f6a7b466-f0e8-4909-9638-e25be2ada36e)

 #### Visualizing Continuous Data
-  - The continuous features we are analyzing include 'delivery_experience', 'food_quality', and 'delivery_speed'.
+- The continuous features we are analyzing include '`delivery_experience`', '`food_quality`', and '`delivery_speed`'.
 These features provide insights into customer satisfaction in terms of delivery performance and food quality.

   ![image](https://github.com/user-attachments/assets/8569844a-cf57-4a26-917c-183a335c12de)

 #### Visualizing Continuous Features with Box Plots